jenky/hermes/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 The package provides a nice and easy wrapper around Guzzle for use in your Laravel applications.
 If you don't know what Guzzle does, [take a peek at their intro](http://docs.guzzlephp.org/en/stable/index.html).
-Shortly said, Guzzle is a [PSR-7 HTTP message](https://www.php-fig.org/psr/psr-7/) implementation.
+Shortly said, Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and trivial to integrate with web service.

 ## Install